When The Toughest

 Factors Employers Consider When Evaluating Misdemeanor Records

-• Nature of the offense: Whether the misdemeanor is relevant to the job
+• Nature and relevance of the offense to the job

 Legal Protections for Job Seekers with Misdemeanor Convictions